 Newbury’s “first settlers” from England arrived in 1635.
 Today, their descendants live locally and around the country, and our archival resources can help to document family genealogy.
-Learn more on our Family Research page.
+Learn more on our Genealogy page.

 Do you want to learn more about your historic house?
 Check out our historic photographs, city directories, maps, and files on local families.
-We recommend beginning your house research by establishing a chain of title with the resources available at the Southern Essex District Registry of Deeds.
+We recommend beginning your house research by establishing a chain of title with the resources available online through the Southern Essex District Registry of Deeds.

 Other Local Resources